JoKeyser/Plain-Matlab-NI-DAQmx-examples/README.md

 These following examples were written by Nathan Tomlin:

-- FIXME.
+- [daqmx_examples.m](daqmx_examples.m): Showcases how to use the functions below.
+- [DAQmxCheckError.m](DAQmxCheckError.m): Checks for errors from the NI driver.
+- [DAQmxCreateAIVoltageChan.m](DAQmxCreateAIVoltageChan.m): Creates a task and adds analog input channel(s) to the task.
+- [DAQmxCreateDIChan.m](DAQmxCreateDIChan.m): FIXME: Claims to create a task and add digital output line(s) to the task (but probably means INPUT lines?)
+- [DAQmxCreateDOChan.m](DAQmxCreateDOChan.m): Creates a task and adds digital output line(s) to the task.
+- [DAQmxReadAnalogF64.m](DAQmxReadAnalogF64.m): Reads analog inputs from previously set up task.
+- [DAQmxReadDigitalLines.m](DAQmxReadDigitalLines.m): Reads digital inputs from previously set up task.
+- [DAQmxWriteDigitalLines.m](DAQmxWriteDigitalLines.m): Writes digital outputs from previously set up task.

 ### Known issues

 Some known issues are tracked in file [known_issues.md](known_issues.md).

-## Hardware compatibility
+## Compatibility

+There are no guarantees that this code will work with your hardware or software.

-Jens Roesner wrote his initial examples in 2005 for NI cards of the M-Series.
+Jens Roesner wrote his initial examples in 2005 for NI's M-Series cards.

+Nathan Tomlin tested his code on Matlab 7.8.0 (R2009a) on Windows XP with a NI PCI 6220 board.

 ## Alternatives